mrkkrp/dot-emacs/README.md

 # Emacs Configuration Files

-My Emacs and GNUS configuration files.
+These are my Emacs and GNUS configuration files.
 I wrote these files slowly borrowing useful things that I saw in Emacs configuration files of other people and official GNU Emacs manuals.
-Something is taken from so-called 'Emacs Prelude'.
-I don't like it, I think it has too many unnecessary lines of code.
-Moreover, Emacs configuration is always unique for every Emacs user, how can so many people blindly accept solutions made by 'Emacs Prelude' author?

-In this file you will find only really convenient things that I'm used to.
-Well, your taste may be different, or course, but I hope that at least partly this `.emacs` and `.gnus` files will be useful to you.

-This `.emacs` file also defines function to search Internet with DuckDuckGo.
+The `.emacs` file defines function to search Internet with DuckDuckGo.
 It generates such URLs so DuckDuckGo operates in HTML mode, without any proprietary Java Script.
 Also the URLs include parameters to remove ads (well, a sponsored link in results is not a big deal anyway).
 It also forces DuckDuckGo work only via HTTPS.
-By the way, it's a good idea to try GNU IceCat, because it has a feature 'HTTPS everywhere' and many other useful features.

 Also, here is some automation to install all necessary packages and some automation to compile/recompile SLIME (works smoothly with Quicklisp).
+If you don't have local copy of Common Lisp Hyper Spec it can download it via FTP, untar it, and make it work.

+I have written a function to upgrade all packages without displaying `*Packages*` buffer.
+This function directly finds all obsolete packages, asks if user want to upgrade and he/she really wants to, install fresh versions of packages automatically deleting obsolete versions.

-To send emails with Emacs and read emails with GNUS, you need to create a file called `.authinfo` in your home directory.
-This file should have the following form:
+To send emails with Emacs and read emails with GNUS, you need to create a file called `.authinfo.gpg` in your home directory.
+As its extension suggest, you better encrypt this sort of information.
+The file should have the following form:

 ```
 machine HOST port NUMBER login NAME password VALUE